lindhe/justera/README.md

 Should be easy enough to create a translation service for that.

+### Acceptance

+When you have made your comments and are happy with the current version of a document, you can press a button to wait for _Acceptance_.
+Acceptance will notify you when all other adjusters are ready to sign.

 ### Web front-end

 Make it easy to view available documents, see revisions, and sign stuff.